 And people, Darkstar thought to hirself.
 Why is it that so many of our great endeavors end in blood and fire?

 Darkstar blinked.
 "Oh, nothing.
 Reminiscing about the past.
 You get to doing that a lot at my age."

 "Something amusing?"
 Lupu continued.

 "As a matter of fact, yes," Darkstar replied.
 "On my first weekend pass from Cape York me and a half dozen of my squad mates took a stratojet down here.
-We rented a hotel but I don't think we actually spent any time in it.
+We rented a hotel room but I don't think we actually used it.
 We spent the entire weekend drinking and partying.
-Just before we left, Arnie Mountebank ate all four of the complimentary Continental breakfasts that had been sitting there since yesterday morning.
+Just before we left Arnie Mountebank ate all four of the complimentary Continental breakfasts that had been sitting there since yesterday morning.
 I told him he shouldn't do it but Hell, we were all so drunk we could hardly walk.
 Caught the red-eye back just in time for reveille.
 The DI comes in and he knows we're smashed.
 He starts razzing Arnie about his uniform.
 Arnie opens his mouth to respond and wham, he chunders all those stale Continental breakfasts right in the DI's face.
 Went up his nose, into his mouth, down the front of his shirt, even into his trousers, I heard later."
 Darkstar sighed.
 "Ah, those were the days."

 The van tracked straight because Lupu left it on auto-cruise, which was just as well since she, Longstocking, and Aurora were doubled up in fits of hysterical laughter.
 "Oh, Darkstar," Lupu gasped, "The family's gonna love you!"

 "I hope so," Darkstar said.
 Because Lupu looked forward she didn't see the emptiness in Darkstar's eyes.